Compression Limits for Random Vectors with Linearly Parameterized Second-Order Statistics: Non-Universal Covariance Samplers

-Observe that the condition $\sndiag\leq N(\nblocks-1)$ is a mild assumption since we are only requiring the last $N-1$ lags of the associated autocorrelation sequence to be zero.\footnote{Strictly speaking, we only need the lags $N\nblocks-N+1$ through $N\nblocks-1$ to be zero since the lags greater than $N\nblocks-1$ are not relevant in the model.} Note as well that other cases rather than $N\leq \sndiag\leq N(\nblocks-1)$ may be considered, resulting in completely different conclusions.
-For example, in the non-periodic case ($\nblocks=1$) it can be easily shown from \thref{prop:rmat} that the only requirement on $\spat$ to define an $\basissb$-covariance sampler is that $\Delta(\spat) = \intset{0}{\sndiag}$.
+Observe that the condition $\sndiag\leq N(\nblocks-1)$ is a mild assumption since we are only requiring that the last $N-1$ lags of the associated autocorrelation sequence be zero.\footnote{Strictly speaking, we only need the lags $N\nblocks-N+1$ through $N\nblocks-1$ to be zero since the lags greater than $N\nblocks-1$ are not relevant in the model.} Note as well that other cases rather than $N\leq \sndiag\leq N(\nblocks-1)$ may be considered, resulting in different conclusions.
+For example, in the non-periodic case ($\nblocks=1$) it can be shown from \thref{prop:rmat} that the only requirement on $\spat$ sampler is that $\Delta(\spat) = \intset{0}{\sndiag}$.

-Combining \thref{prop:3} with \thref{prop:cpsr}, it follows that $\spat$ must be a length-$(N\nblocks-1)$ periodic circular sparse ruler of period $N$, which means that the samplers for $\sndiag$-banded subspaces mimic those for circulant subspaces.
+From \thref{prop:3} and \thref{prop:cpsr}, it follows that $\spat$ must be a length-$(N\nblocks-1)$ periodic circular sparse ruler of period $N$, which means that samplers for $\sndiag$-banded subspaces mimic those for circulant subspaces.
 Thus, one should apply the design and compression ratio considerations from Sec.~\ref{sec:ccs:nus}.
-Interestingly, it must be observed that the latter value does not depend on $\sndiag$ provided that this parameter remains within the aforementioned limits.
+Interestingly, note that the latter does not depend on $\sndiag$ provided that this parameter remains within the aforementioned limits.